gadenbuie/de-iris-my-repos/README.md

 - Set `dry_run = TRUE` to return results without doing anything

 - Set `ask = FALSE` to go ahead and open issues in all repositories

+- Use `extensions` to provide a list of file types where `iris` might be found.